 - Health care information's legal and ethical issues

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (www.bls.gov) predicts a 11% job growth in employment from 2018 to 2028 for medical records and health information technicians; this group includes medical billing specialists.
-The median salary was $40,350 in May 2018, according to the BLS.
+The U.S. Bureau of Labor Statistics (www.bls.gov) predicts an 8% job growth in employment from 2019 to 2029 for medical records and health information technicians; this group includes medical billing specialists.
+The median salary was $44,090 in May 2020, according to the BLS.
 These workers typically find jobs in doctors' offices, insurance companies, hospitals and other health care facilities.

 Continuing Education and Certification Information